 For the past few years, the specification of a heating system for an off-gas grid development has not been simple.
 Traditional oil or LPG boilers are not hugely favoured by purchasers.
-House builders aren’t that keen either as their presence complicates compliance with increasingly stringent building regulations.
+Housebuilders aren’t that keen either as their presence complicates compliance with increasingly stringent building regulations.
 What to do?
-Many house builders have gambled with air source heat pumps, a technology which not only disfigures the appearance of the property but also often requires planning permission to safeguard against noise disturbance at neighbouring properties.
+Many house builders have gambled with air source heat pumps, a technology that not only disfigures the appearance of the property but also often requires planning permission to safeguard against noise disturbance at neighbouring properties.
 Worse, their efficiency has often not matched expectations which is hardly surprising given the fanciful performance claims bandied around by some manufacturers and the somewhat generous ERP test regime.
 And there are inevitable concerns about reliability and durability given the appliance must be continuously exposed to the elements.
 All in all, it isn’t a great solution.

 In desperation, some developers have even embraced communal LPG systems which impose hideous running costs and emit far more carbon than the leading providers would have you believe.
 Claiming to be ‘greener’ than an oil boiler is hardly an endorsement for the widespread use of LPG!
 The proposed carbon intensity factors for SAP 10 demonstrate that a ground source heat pump would emit less than one quarter the carbon of a LPG boiler.
 Running costs would be less than half.
 The leading LPG provider may have some marketing muscle but they promote a fuel that must be quickly condemned to history.